The bible is God’s word for our whole lives. Personal prophecy is God’s word for now.

 When he gave the law to the Israelites, Moses warned them about the future and told them he had “set before you life and death, blessings and curses”.
 They had a choice to obey the Lord, or not.
 They would reap the consequences, whichever way they went.

 “This day I call the heavens and the earth as witnesses against you that I have set before you life and death, blessings and curses.
 Now choose life, so that you and your children may live.”
 (Deuteronomy 30:19, italics mine)

 However, God’s people often spent too much time thinking about “the good old days” back in Egypt.
 They consequently missed much of the Lord’s destiny for them.

 It’s the same for us.
 We live in an age of God’s grace, but we run the same risks.
 So, the past may be our reference point, but it is not the focus.

-We must be careful not to get too hung up on our history.
+When we receive our own personal prophetic word from the Lord, we must be careful not to get too hung up on our history.
 Otherwise, we may place barriers in the way of the future the Lord wants to bring to us.